adarshukla3005/ai-restaurant-assistant/README.md

 The project includes a web scraper to collect restaurant data:

-- **Automated Data Collection**: Scrapes restaurant details from popular food platforms
+- **Data Collection**: Scrapes restaurant details from popular food platforms like Zomato and Magicpin
 - **Comprehensive Data**: Extracts names, menus, prices, locations, ratings, photos, and more
 - **Ethical Scraping**: Respects robots.txt and implements rate limiting
 - **Data Processing**: Cleans and structures data for the vector database